IAIK/ZombieLoad/README.md

     * If you run it on a mobile device (e.g., a laptop), ensure that it is plugged in to get the best performance.
     * Try to pin the tools to a specific CPU core (e.g. with taskset).
 Also try different cores and core combinations.
 Leaking values only works if attacker and victim run on the same physical core.
     * Vary the load on your computer.
 On some machines it works better if the load is higher, on others it works better if the load is lower.
+    * Use a different variant of ZombieLoad.
+In this repository, we provide 3 different techniques for the attacker.
     * Try to restart the demos and also your computer.
 Especially after a standby, the timings are broken on some computers.

 ## Warnings